How To Harvest Wood While Nurturing Forest Health

 First, whenever we think about cutting trees for any sort of manufacturing process, we immediately think of the worst case scenarios.
-We imagine the slash and burn model of clearcutting which has denuded tropical rainforests and old growth stands in the Pacific Northwest.
+We imagine the slash and burn model of clearcutting which has denuded ecologically rich tropical rainforests in South America and old growth stands in the Pacific Northwest.

 Like a giant gaping scar on the land, the upturned soil and stumps create an apocalyptic image in our mind's eye.

-And it’s true, some clearcutting practices destroy habitat with wanton disregard for the community of life and the long-term health of the forests and biosphere.
+And it’s true, some logging practices—think clearcutting—destroy habitat with wanton disregard for the community of life and the long-term health of the forests and biosphere.

 But there’s more to the story.

 Just like tending and cultivating a vibrant garden, there are approaches to harvesting wood—mostly in the context of silvicultural systems—that nurture the long-term health of both the forest and its inhabitants.

 One of these approaches is called selection or selective cutting.
 This is one of the approaches that we often use here at DCI as part of our sustainable forestry practices.